Skip to main content

 Conceptually, this is similar to what buyers do.
 However, unlike buyers who are buying with different assets (ex: trading gold for ETH), stakers are providing liquidity on a gold ↔ gold pair (always at a 1:1 rate).

-Since the game can monitor activities on the common liquidity layer (using projections in general as discussed here), games can actively reward liquidity providers with new gold in game for providing liquidity on this pair.
+Since the game can monitor activities on the common liquidity layer (using projections in general as discussed here), games can actively reward liquidity providers with new gold in-game for providing liquidity on this pair.
 This acts as a reward for the staker for timely updates of their commitment to ensure newly minted gold can always quickly be transferred into old gold as needed to facilitate trading.

-Note that a natural consequence of this is that the resulting staker set form what resembles a Proof of Stake system.
+Note that a natural consequence of this is that the resulting staker set forms what resembles a Proof of Stake system.
 That is to say, you can see onchain the list of all the stakers and which ones have overlapping commitments to know which set of game rules they are providing liquidity for.
 These stakers earn yield on both tx fees of facilitating gold ↔ gold trades as well as any gold inflation in the game for their service.

 1. Without 51% attacks: nobody can force you to swap with their trading pair.